 Everyone loves waterfalls, and I am not an exception.
 I need a bumper sticker that says, “I brake for waterfalls.”
 Ohiopyle State Park has some of my personal favorites — let me share my top three with you.

-Ohiopyle Falls, the park’s namesake falls, is the easiest to access, and there is a parking lot adjacent to great viewing areas.
+The park’s namesake falls, is the easiest to access, and there is a parking lot adjacent to great viewing areas.
 Viewing of Ohiopyle Falls is ADA accessible from the sidewalk and viewing platforms.

-Cucumber Falls: known as the most impressive and photogenic falls in the park, Cucumber Falls showers visitors with a stunning cascade.
+Known as the most impressive and photogenic falls in the park, Cucumber Falls showers visitors with a stunning cascade.
 Come after a rainfall to see it in all its stunning glory.
 You will find a parking lot with ample parking at the trailhead, where you will find steps that take you to the falls.
 Remember, what goes down the steps must come back up when returning to your car.

-Jonathan Run Falls: it is one of the most popular waterfall hikes in Ohiopyle State Park.
+It is one of the most popular waterfall hikes in Ohiopyle State Park.
 Why?
 Because you get to enjoy the Upper and Lower falls of Johnathan Run.
 These two falls require a hike and will take you some time to explore, but it is well worth the effort.

 Pro Tip: Wear proper footwear when coming to see the waterfalls at Ohiopyle — this means no flip-flops.
 Sturdy hiking boots are highly recommended.

-6. Explore the Laurel Highlands Visitor Center
+6. Laurel Highlands Visitor Center

 The Laurel Highlands visitor center is fantastic, and it is located right on the Youghiogheny River.
 You’ll want to take your time walking through the center to learn all about flora and fauna, waterways, and geological features.